Research. Innovation. Discovery.

 Fueled by curiosity, our researchers are deciphering the building blocks of life, creating profound expressions of culture and discovering innovations that will shape the world of tomorrow.
 We've been doing this for more than 140 years.

-Faculty of Education, Research and International, UM Today
+Faculty of Science, Research and International, UM Today

 Areas of expertise